 You can customize guides by adding, rearranging, and removing sections.
 Learn more about using Guides.

 You can use Verbum to search for anything in your Library.
-Open the Search Tool by clicking the search icon beside the Go Box, or from the Context menu.
-There are five different types of search: Basic, Bible, Media, Clause, Morph, Syntax.
+Open the Search Tool by clicking search, or from the Context menu.
+There are seven different types of search: All, Bible, Books, Media, Clause, Morph, and Syntax.
 (The search types available to you depend on what level of Verbum you have.)

 You can set the parameters for each type of search, including what field(s), range(s) of text, and resource(s) you want to search.

-If you’re not sure how to search, try using the Everything search:
+If you’re not sure how to search, try using the All Search.
+Select All search, type a search, and press Enter.

 In most cases, when you type a search into the search box, an autocomplete dialog will appear with a range of search options to choose from.
 Clicking one of these will provide you with the best search results.
 For example, open search, select the Bible search type, then type Philip in the search box.
 In the autocomplete menu, select the appropriate entry with the person icon (this also helps disambiguate different people with the same name).
 Doing so will run a search through your entire Bible for every instance where Philip appears, whether or not he’s mentioned by name.